FStarLang/PoP-in-FStar/book/pulse/pulse_ghost.rst

 A somewhat contrived example
 ++++++++++++++++++++++++++++

-Must examples that require ghost state usually involve stating interesting invariants between multiple threads, or sometimes in a sequential setting to correlate knowledge among different components.
+Most examples that require ghost state usually involve stating interesting invariants between multiple threads, or sometimes in a sequential setting to correlate knowledge among different components.
 We'll see examples of that in a later chapter.
 For now,